blackbird1729/IPSI/IPSI_NRI_based/README.md

 ## 📁 Usage Instructions

 ### 1. Copy the folder into the DoSI repository
-Copy this entire folder into the following path within the DoSI benchmark repository: Benchmarking-Structural-Inference-Methods-for-Interacting-Dynamical-Systems-main\src\models\PreBootSI_NRI_based
+Copy this entire folder into the following path within the DoSI benchmark repository: Benchmarking-Structural-Inference-Methods-for-Interacting-Dynamical-Systems-main\src\models\IPSI_NRI_based

 ---